 If there’s anything stopping you from writing high quality content, it would be not knowing who exactly you’re writing for.
 In addition to content selection itself, the tone of voice and style of writing will depend on your target audience, so keep in touch with them by friending and following them in social media, asking them for feedback whenever possible, and generally engaging with them.
 Look inside your Google Analytics for keywords from search engine queries that brought them to your website.
 If you’re included on Twitter Lists, look at the names of the Twitter Lists for which you’re included as hints for potential content ideas as well.
 Use Google Suggest to get an idea for what people are searching for.
 Do keyword searches on Twitter or Google Plus and see what comes up for ideas as to what your audience might be interested in.

 2. The Art of Reposting

 While original content will help increase your site’s traffic, reposting other’s content will make things easier on your part.
 Don’t copy though; add value by posting your own take on a blog post, condensing a particularly interesting article or asking your audience what they feel about the news you want to spread.
 Don’t underestimate the value of reposting: With the democratization of information, content curation is more valuable than ever!

 This, for instance, is a prime example of a list post and it certainly got your attention, right?
 This might be old hat, but if it’s tried and tested, why not use it yourself?
 What’s even better is that the nature of your post makes it easier for you to come up with an interesting headline that is sure to grab your target audience’s attention.
-Windmill Networking contributor Judy Gombita blogged about making conscious choices with your information diet, so if you are going to go the list route, add some depth to it and make it an original, authoritative work, as I have tried to do with this post.
+Maximize Social Business contributor Judy Gombita blogged about making conscious choices with your information diet, so if you are going to go the list route, add some depth to it and make it an original, authoritative work, as I have tried to do with this post.

 4. Photos & Images